 Romans 8:11 – The Spirit of God, who raised Jesus from the dead, lives in you.
 And just as God raised Christ Jesus from the dead, He will give life to your mortal bodies by the same Spirit living within you.

 The power of the Holy Spirit has been responsible for giving people super-human strength, endurance, and faith.
 It empowers us to overcome sin, and live in victory.
-It was through the power of the Holy Spirit that Mary, a VIRGIN, became pregnant with God Himself, and through that same power that Jesus performed miracles, set captives free, healed the sick, and carried the message of God to the people of Israel.
+It was through the power of the Holy Spirit that Mary, a VIRGIN, became pregnant with God Himself.
+Through that same power Jesus performed miracles, set captives free, healed the sick, and carried the message of God to the people of Israel.
 The Bible tells us it was the Holy Spirit’s power that made the world beautiful at creation!
-Jesus was able to endure the cross through the power of the Holy Spirit, and it was by that same power that He was RAISED FROM THE DEAD!!!!
+Jesus was able to endure the cross through the power of the Holy Spirit.
+But most importantly, it was by that same power that He was RAISED FROM THE DEAD!!!!

 My friends, this power we’ve been given is no small thing!
 Our focus passage from Ephesians today says that we have been empowered with inner strength from His glorious and UNLIMITED resources!
 But let’s remember it is not our own strength that empowers us.